Vladimir9595/3D-Portfolio/README.md

 import CanvasLoader from '../Loader'
 ```

-## Add the Projects section
+## Add the Projects and News section

-In the Projects section we need to import some libraries to build the projects cards.
+In the Projects and News section we need to import some libraries to build the projects and news cards.

 ```javascript
 import Tilt from 'react-tilt'